DianaDoosti-PouyanBahmani/Intelligent_Systems_Final/Task 1/README.md

-This folder contains the code for task 1 of the final exam.
+This folder contains the code for task 1 of the final exam (feature selection using GA and PSO).